 The firm is committed to providing quality legal representation to our community.
 We encourage our attorneys to participate in pro bono and other community service activities.
 We work closely with a number of organizations, including the Public Justice Center, Maryland Volunteer Lawyers Service, The Community Law Center, The Legal Aid Bureau, The Women’s Law Center, and Advocates for Children and Youth, to provide legal assistance to individuals and organizations of limited financial means.

-Gordon Feinblatt LLC was recognized in the August, 2010 Maryland Bar Bulletin for our contribution to the Maryland Volunteer Lawyers' Service.
-The Firm has accepted many pro bono cases, representing more than 1300 hours of pro bono time in the last 12 months.
+Gordon Feinblatt was recognized in the August 2010 Maryland Bar Bulletin for our contribution to the Maryland Volunteer Lawyers' Service.
+The firm has accepted many pro bono cases, representing more than 1,300 hours of pro bono time in the past 12 months.

 Our attorneys have handled a wide array of pro bono matters that include:

-working with the American Civil Liberties Union to assist crabbers who were Saturday Sabbath observers in challenging the constitutionality of an ordinance prohibiting crabbing on Sundays, which had the effect of limiting their work to five days a week, while other crabbers could work six days a week;
+Working with the American Civil Liberties Union to assist crabbers who were Saturday Sabbath observers in challenging the constitutionality of an ordinance prohibiting crabbing on Sundays, which had the effect of limiting their work to five days a week, while other crabbers could work six days a week; and